bluesm/progit/en/02-git-basics/01-chapter2.markdown

 ### Auto-Completion ###

 If you use the Bash shell, Git comes with a nice auto-completion script you can enable.
 Download it directly from the Git source code at https://github.com/git/git/blob/master/contrib/completion/git-completion.bash .
-Copy this file to your home directory, and add this to your `.bashrc` file:
+Copy this file to your home directory, and add this to your `~/.bashrc` file or `~/.profile` file (if you use Mac OS X):

 	source ~/git-completion.bash